Marcelo Broli

-Marcelo Carlo Broli Gorgoroso (born 13 March 1978) is a Uruguayan professional football manager and former player who currently manages the United Arab Emirates national under-23 football team.
+Marcelo Carlo Broli Gorgoroso (born 13 March 1978) is a Uruguayan professional football manager and former player.

 Playing career

 In the 2005–2006 season, Broli, along with his countrymen Fernando Correa, Oscar Javier Morales and Jorge Winston Curbelo, were signed by Valladolid.

 Coaching career

 In October 2016, Broli was appointed assistant coach under Marcelo Méndez at Progreso.
 The duo left the club on 7 November 2018.
 From 1 January 2019, the duo took charge over Danubio.
 They were fired in September 2019.

 One year after leaving Danubio, Broli got his first job as a head coach, when he was presented as the new coach of Villa Teresa on 8 September 2019.
 He left the position at the end of 2020.

 On 27 January 2021, Broli took charge of Peñarol's U19 team.

 On 28 February 2023, Broli was appointed as the caretaker manager of the Uruguay national team for friendly matches against Japan and South Korea.